Why high-intensity training is better

 Not only does high-volume training offer no benefit for swim

-performance, it may have negative effects.
+performance, but it may also have negative effects.
 Two known consequences of

 high-volume training are depletion of glycogen muscle stores and fatigue of the